A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 - External links (shared folders, network paths), Power Query data sources

-- Fonts used in templates/reports
+- Fonts used in templates, reports, and invoices

 2) On the old PC — pre-migration work (detailed steps)